 Marketing That Missed

 Celebrity endorsements aren’t an exact science, and while UGG used some deals to great success, sometimes their partnerships weren’t so effective.
 Brian recalls the endorsement of Rush Limbaugh as a mixed blessing.
 Smith resisted hiring the polarizing radio talk show host in the beginning because he didn’t fit the “casual, comfort theme” of the brand.
-A major shareholder pushed for the endorsement, though, and UGG officially hired Limbaugh.
+A major shareholder pushed for the endorsement, though, and UGG officially hired and paid Limbaugh to endorse the brand.

 We sold a ton of product but the problem was the first day that he announced he was starting with UGG, our phones just shut down.
 We never got back to normal.
 That was September, October, November and December.
 Most of the people that were calling were stockbrokers asking how they can buy stocks.
 It really didn’t add any new retailer.
 The other problem was the phones were so jammed that our regular retailers couldn’t call their orders in and reorder — stuff like that.
 The bottom line is we sold out that year but I think we would have sold out without him, just through the regular casual comfort market that we already developed.